Faultline (musician)

-Faultline is the musical alter ego of producer and artist David Kosten.
+David Kosten, better known by his stage name, Faultline is a British DJ, and producer.

+Career

-Working under the name Faultline, Kosten produced the largely instrumental debut Closer, Colder and the follow up Your Love Means Everything, which featured guest vocals from Coldplay's Chris Martin, The Flaming Lips, & R.E.M's Michael Stipe.
+He has produced the largely instrumental debut Closer, Colder and the follow-up Your Love Means Everything, which featured guest vocals from Coldplay's Chris Martin, The Flaming Lips, & R.E.M's Michael Stipe.

 While work is ongoing for his third Faultline project, Kosten has continued to produce albums for other artists, notably gaining recognition with Bat for Lashes (double Mercury Music Prize nominated and Ivor Novello winning Two Suns and Fur and Gold, and 2012 album The Haunted Man), and Everything Everything (Mercury Music Prize and Ivor Novello nominated Man Alive and 2013 album Arc).

 Kosten co-produced with Marina Diamandis her third studio album Froot.
 The album was released internationally on March 16, 2015.

 Background

 Early years

 As a youth, Kosten burst his lung while playing clarinet for the National Youth Orchestra.
 A London-based art school drop-out, Kosten spent the better part of his twenties in his home studio, teaching himself recording and production techniques and exploring far-flung combinations of sound.

 Faultline's debut single, "Control", was built around death threats left on Kosten's answering machine.
 It transpired that the intimidating messages had been left by a singer with whom Kosten had refused a collaboration.
 Kosten appropriated the messages, applying the threats alongside wayward noise, rhythms and Steve Reich-inspired neo-classical music.